 In today’s article, we will go through the most likely reasons for experiencing a clunking sound or any other noise.
 And just like any good doctor, we will diagnose the problem and give possible solutions.

 Where this clunking noise emanates from will be the first port of call.
 From there we will provide likely causes from user feedback.
-Plus, quick fixes or if you’re particular car needs further work.
+Plus, possible quick fixes and repair suggestions.